stefanutti/unix-utils/README.md

       - cd ./unix-utils
       - cp set-environment.sh.template set-environment.sh
         - Note: .template files have to be customized
-          - If the environmente has been previously set you can use wizard to change the environment
+          - If the environment is already set you can use the wizard to change the environment
             - wizard set-environment.sh.template (it will automatically generate the set-environment.sh file)
       - Note: Edit the set-environment.sh and customize the placeholders
         - export PRJ_HOME="#{Insert root directory for your projects:Not available.
 To be specified manually}"